Historical Marker: Benjamin Lundy and the Genius of Universal Emancipation, 1822-1824

 Benjamin Lundy was born to Quaker parents in 1789 in Hardwick Township, New Jersey.
 In 1808 he moved to Wheeling, Virginia (now West Virginia) to pursue a career in saddle-making.
 Due to Wheeling being an important headquarters for interstate slave trade, Lundy had many experiences and contacts with slavery.
 In 1812 he finished his apprenticeship, got married and moved to Saint Clairsville, Ohio and set up a business that was profitable.

 While continuing the publishing of the paper in Ohio, Lundy also got in contact with abolitionists and anti-slave groups in eastern Tennessee, a major hub for anti-slave activity (one-fifths of all abolitionist groups were located in eastern Tennessee), and was able to have his paper published out of Greenville from 1822-1824.
 While in Greeneville, Lundy joined the Humane Protecting Society and became president of the Greeneville branch of the Tennessee Manumission Society.
-From there, it was also published in Baltimore, MD, Washington D.C., Philadelphia, PA and was circulated in over 21 states.
-The paper is regarded in being crucial to keeping anti-slavery sentiments alive in Tennessee, Kentucky and North Carolina.
-It was in Baltimore, where Lundy received funding from New England abolitionists societies that allowed him to move his family and paper to a new location.
+From there, it was also published in Baltimore, Washington D.C., and Philadelphia and was circulated in over 21 states.
+The paper is regarded as being crucial to keeping anti-slavery sentiments alive in Tennessee, Kentucky, and North Carolina.While operating in Baltimore, Lundy received funding from New England abolitionist societies, which allowed him to move his family and paper to a new location.

-From the columnns of his newspaper, Lundy had always advocated gradual emancipation and colonization as the most effective methods to end slavery.
+"From the columnns of his newspaper, Lundy had always advocated gradual emancipation and colonization as the most effective methods to end slavery.
 In 1825 he presented a formal plan for the 'Gradual Abolition of Slavery in the United States without Danger or Loss to the South', a plan very similar to the work of Francis Wright at Nashoba in Tennessee.
 Dissatisfied with the lack of interest in his proposal, Lundy traveled to Haiti in the summer of 1825 to look for possible colonization sites.
 While he was there, his wife died giving birth to twins.
-On his return, Lundy placed the infants and his three older children with various family members and continued his abolition work.1
+On his return, Lundy placed the infants and his three older children with various family members and continued his abolition work."1

-Lundy moved to Philadelphia and in 1835 he republished Genesis for one issue before ceasing publications again.
-From there he edited an abolitionist newspapers for a few issues: The National Enquirer, which later became the Pennsylvania Freeman.
+Lundy moved to Philadelphia, and in 1835 he republished for one issue before ceasing publications again.
+From there, Lundy edited abolitionist newspapers for a few issues: The National Enquirer, which later became the Pennsylvania Freeman.
 He would go on to move to Illinois to be closer to his surviving children.
-In Illinois from 1838 until his death a year later, he republished Genesis for several issues.
+In Illinois from 1838 until his death a year later, he republished the for several issues.
 Lundy also published The American Economist and Weekly Political Recorder, which reported farm prices, published poetry, and relayed local and national economic and political news.